Cal-EIS Fellowship Program

 Who should apply to Cal-EIS?

-Applicants with an MPH, or other advanced degree (i.e., MD, DDS, or DVM) in a health-related field and at least one course in epidemiology and one course in biostatistics may apply.
+Applicants with an MPH or other advanced degree (i.e., MD, DDS, or DVM) in a health-related field and at least one course in epidemiology and one course in biostatistics may apply.
 Applicants without a degree in a health profession (i.e., MS, PhD) may also be eligible.
 The primary selection criteria are demonstrated interest in and ability to perform public health epidemiology in California.
+Applicants who possess or qualify for a California medical license are encouraged to apply for the CDPH Preventive Medicine Residency Program rather than Cal-EIS.

 How much are Cal-EIS Fellows paid?